Each year, the U.S. Department of Education recognizes hundreds of public and private schools

 Benefits of the National Blue Ribbon Program

-The National Blue Ribbon of Distinction serves three different purposes.
+The National Blue Ribbon of Distinction serves a number of different purposes.
 First, it identifies the highest achieving schools in the country, using standards that correctly interpret student performance and improvement.
 Second, the program makes criteria available to all schools to help them evaluate their current quality status and find appropriate places for improvement.

 .
 These institutions are governed by a private charter, but receive public money like any other public school.
 Charter schools receive waivers from the public school district in exchange for promising to produce higher academic results.
 These schools are typically monitored for anywhere from three to five years to ensure they keep up their end of the bargain in terms of academic achievement.

-reports that the 14 charter schools receiving the National Blue Ribbon of Distinction this year span the nation, from a school in Alaska to one in South Carolina.
+The 12 charter schools receiving the National Blue Ribbon of Distinction this year span the nation, from Delaware to Oklahoma, and Minnesota to Florida.
 Peter C. Groff, president and CEO for the National Alliance for Public Charter Schools said, "Public charter schools are among the nation's top schools, and the Alliance congratulates the educators and families who have worked to bring high-performing schools into their communities."

 The National Blue Ribbon of Distinction is a prestigious award that exemplifies excellence in education.
 Students who attend these schools have the satisfaction in knowing their educators and staff are equipped to help them succeed academically, no matter what their background and income level might be.
 Thanks to the sharing of resources, schools that did not make the distinction can also improve their standards using the models schools set before them as a guide.